-Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 8.13 Ensuring an audit committee or equivalent group or function which is independent of the executive and accountable to the governing body: provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment and that its recommendations are listened to and acted upon 8.13.1 Governance and Audit Committee (Terms of reference, Membership and Training) Governance and Governance and Audit Committee complies with best practice (Audit Committees: Practical Guidance for Local Authorities and Police (CIPFA 2022) and the Public Sector Internal Audit Standards.
-8.14 Managing Data - ensuring effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data The Information Governance (IG) Team provide support to the Information Asset Owners who have local responsibility for Information Management in their area.
-14 Managing Data - ensuring ective arrangements are in place the safe collection, storage, use d sharing of data, including 8.14.1: Data management framework and procedures / data protection officer / policies and procedures A review of Data Processing, Data Protection and Data Sharing work to be undertaken by the Information Governance team.
+Pohovioure and actions that Sehaviours and actions that Evidence of key demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 13 Ensuring an audit committee or quivalent group or function which is dependent of the executive and countable to the governing body: rovides a further source of effective surance regarding arrangements or managing risk and maintaining an effective control environment and that is recommendations are listened to and acted upon 8.13.1 Governance and Audit Committee complies with best practice (Audit Committees: Practical Guidance for Local Authorities and Police (CIPFA 2022) and the Public Sector Internal Audit Standards.
+None identified 8.14 Managing Data - ensuring effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data The Information Governance (IG) Team provide support to the Information Asset Owners who have local responsibility for Information Management in their area.
+Managing Data - ensuring Stive arrangements are in place the safe collection, storage, use sharing of data, including 8.14.1: Data management framework and procedures / data protection officer / policies and procedures A review of Data Processing, Data Protection and Data Sharing work to be undertaken by the Information Governance team.